Estimated time of arrival in logistics: Difference between ETA, ETD and ETC

 Although ETAs are displayed by standard tracking tools, businesses may require more feature-rich or accurate solutions for improved functionality and accuracy.
 Although developer support is needed for setup, dedicated ETA platforms collect real-time data from various sources and can be integrated via APIs.
 This said, let’s finally define how to calculate arrival time precisely.

-How to calculate estimated time of arrival?
+How to calculate the estimated time of arrival?

 Sure, ETA is a formula, and not the most complex one.
 But the thing is that getting an accurate calculation demands putting together multiple moving pieces that can change by the minute.
 The time of arrival depends on a complex web of factors that logistics teams often learn to anticipate and adjust for in real-time.